-Ron Shulman came to Chizuk Amuno in July 2004 to serve as our congregation’s seventh Senior Rabbi.
-He graduated from Brandeis University in Waltham, Mass. in 1978 and was ordained by The Jewish Theological Seminary of America in New York in May 1983.
+Ron Shulman came to Chizuk Amuno in July 2004 to serve as our congregation’s eighth Senior Rabbi.
+He is a graduate of Brandeis University in Waltham, Mass. and was ordained by The Jewish Theological Seminary of America in New York.
 In May 2010, JTS conferred upon Rabbi Shulman an honorary Doctorate of Divinity for his years of service to Conservative Judaism and the Jewish people.
 Rabbi Shulman also holds a Master of Arts degree in Teaching from the American Jewish University in Los Angeles.
 Teaching is his forte, and his skills reach out to all age groups within the congregation and beyond.

 Rabbi Shulman is the author of original prayers and reflections, Jewish educational curricula, newspaper Torah columns, and other writings.
 He also writes a blog for this website.

-Prior to coming to Chizuk Amuno Congregation, Rabbi Shulman served for 21 years as the rabbi of Congregation Ner Tamid of South Bay in Rancho Palos Verdes, Calif.
+Prior to coming to Chizuk Amuno Congregation, Rabbi Shulman served as the rabbi of Congregation Ner Tamid of South Bay in Rancho Palos Verdes, Calif.
 Rabbi Shulman and Congregation Ner Tamid were chosen as pilot participants in a project for revitalizing the American synagogue known as Synagogue 2000.
 In Rancho Palos Verdes, Rabbi Shulman helped to found the Dawn Unity Group, an assembly of clergy and lay leaders devoted to inter-religious dialogue and understanding.
-Rabbi Shulman taught courses in Homiletics and Bible for 16 years as a Lecturer in Professional Rabbinic Studies at the Ziegler School of Rabbinic Studies and the Fingerhut School of Education of the American Jewish University in Los Angeles.
+Rabbi Shulman taught courses in Homiletics and Bible as a Lecturer in Professional Rabbinic Studies at the Ziegler School of Rabbinic Studies and the Fingerhut School of Education of the American Jewish University in Los Angeles.

 Rabbi Shulman is a past president of the Baltimore Jewish Council and served as Co-Chairman of the Commission for a Socially Just Community of THE ASSOCIATED, Jewish Federation of Baltimore.
 Rabbi Shulman is also a past president of the Pacific Southwest Region of the Rabbinical Assembly.
 He is a member of the Chancellor’s Rabbinic Cabinet at JTS.

 Rabbi Shulman was born in Chicago, Ill. and raised in Encino, Calif.
-He and his wife, Robin, were members of the educational and religious staff of Camp Ramah in Ojai, Calif, for more than 20 years.
+He and his wife, Robin, were members of the educational and religious staff of Camp Ramah in Ojai, California for many years.
 They are the proud parents of Heidi and Felicia.